Rome’s Trevi Fountain: Facts, curiosities and tips for visiting the Trevi Fountain, Rome.

 While, in the past, we could just walk here and enjoy it, the crowds have now become so excessive, in many cases we regretted our choice.

 If you want to see what over-tourism looks like, come to the Trevi fountain in the middle of the day or at weekends: it is not a pretty sight!
+In an attempt to regulate affluence, the city has gone as far as making this a ticketed attraction, a first in Rome for what seeing what if, effectively, a feature of the city.

 This is all you ever wanted to know about the Trevi fountain, Rome, and my tips for visiting.